Electronic Pediatric Research in Office Settings (ePROS)

 by practitioners at national or regional meetings or published

 For more information on the PROS Review Policy or authorship opportunities,

 please contact the PROS central office at firstname.lastname@example.org

 or call 800/433-9016, extension 4290.

 Fiks A, Grundmeier R, Song L, Steffes J, McCarn B, Margolis B, Mayne S, Localio R, Wasserman R. Psychopharmacology in Pediatric Primary Care: An ePROS Study of Electronic Health Records.
-Accepted as a poster at the 2013 Pediatric Academic Societies' Annual Meeting.
+Presented as a poster at 2013 Pediatric Academic Societies' Annual Meeting.